 - Can tow up to 5,000 pounds

 - Safety features: Seven air bags, forward collision alert, front pedestrian breaking, low-speed and full-speed forward automatic braking, adaptive cruise control, blind spot alert, surround vision, Intellibeam® headlamps, and lane keeping assist.

-Hyundai Santa Fe — For The Techy Traveler
+Hyundai Santa Fe — For The Tech-Savvy Traveler